josephmoresena/Rxmxnx.PInvoke.Extensions/README.md

 ### Rxmxnx.PInvoke.ValPtr<T>

-`Rxmxnx.PInvoke.ValPtr<T>` is a value representing a pointer to a value of type T.
+`Rxmxnx.PInvoke.ValPtr<T>` is a value type representing a pointer to a value of type T. It is used for interop scenarios where a T pointer is required.

-- `IsZero`: Indicates whether current pointer is zero.
+- `IsZero`: Indicates whether the current pointer is zero (null).
-- `Pointer`: Internal pointer.
+- `Pointer`: Gets the internal pointer as an `IntPtr`.
-- `Reference`: The referenced T value.
+- `Reference`: Gets a reference to the pointed T value.
-- `GetUnsafeFixedReference(IDisposable?)`: Creates an unsafe disposable fixed reference instance from current pointer.
+- `GetUnsafeFixedReference(IDisposable?)`: Creates an unsafe `IFixedReference<T>` instance from the current pointer.
+It is designed to be used when you have a guarantee that the memory being referenced is already fixed and immovable.
+This method does not pin the memory itself; it only provides a way to work with memory that is assumed to be already pinned.
-- `GetUnsafeFixedContext(Int32, IDisposable?)`: Creates an unsafe disposable fixed context instance from current pointer.
+- `GetUnsafeFixedContext(Int32, IDisposable?)`: Creates an unsafe `IFixedContext<T>` instance with the specified number of items in the memory block from the current pointer.
+It is designed to be used when you have a guarantee that the memory being referenced is already fixed and immovable.
+This method does not pin the memory itself; it only provides a way to work with memory that is assumed to be already pinned.

 #### Operators